 Lux Debate Club competed in Team Policy debate and Apologetics & Persuasive speech events at the Ready Response tournament at Las Positas College in Livermore, in the east San Francisco Bay area.

-Lux Debate Club competed in Team Policy debate and Apologetics & Persuasive speech events at the ICC tournaments in Highland, CA in beautiful San Bernardino County.
+Lux Debate Club competed in Team Policy debate and Apologetics & Persuasive speech events at the ICC tournament in Highland, CA in beautiful San Bernardino County.

 Lux Debate Club competed in Team Policy and Apologetics & Persuasive speech events at the Clash Plus tournament on the campus of West Valley College in beautiful Saratoga, California.
 This is our back yard!